Penalty-regulated dynamics and robust learning procedures in games: Reinforcement learning and penalty-regulated dynamics

-where $\one$ and $\prob$ denote respectively the indicator and probability of having chosen $\alpha$ at time $t$, and $\step(t)$ is an $(\ell^{2}-\ell^{1})$-summable series of time steps (see also \citeor{FL98}).
-The exact interplay between (\ref{eq.score}) and (\ref{eq.Qlearning}) will be explored in detail in Section \ref{sec.stochastic}; for now we simply note that (\ref{eq.score}) can be interpreted both as a model of discounting past information and also as a moving $Q$-average.
+where $\one$ and $\prob$ denote respectively the indicator and probability of player $k$ choosing $\alpha\in\act_{k}$ at time $n+1$ given the history $\filter_{n}$ of the process up to time $n$, while $\step_{n}$ is a variable step-size with $\sum_{n} \step_{n} = +\infty$ and $\sum_{n} \step_{n}^{2} < +\infty$ (see also \citeor{FL98}).
+The exact interplay between \eqref{eq.score} and \eqref{eq.Qlearning} will be explored in detail in Section \ref{sec.stochastic}; for now, we simply note that \eqref{eq.score} can be interpreted both as a model of discounting past information and also as a moving $Q$-average. \end{remark}

-While on this point, we should also highlight the relation between (\ref{eq.Qlearning}) and the moving average estimator of \citeor{CMS10} which omits the factor $\prob(\alpha(t) = \alpha)$ (or the similar estimator of \citeor{Bravo11} which has a state-dependent step size).
-As a result of this difference, the mean-field dynamics of \cite{CMS10} are scaled by the player's mixed strategy $x_{\alpha}(t) = \prob(\alpha(t) = \alpha)$, leading to the adjusted dynamics $\dot y_{\alpha} = x_{\alpha}(t) \left(\pay_{\alpha}(t) - y_{\alpha}(t)\right)$.
-Given this difference in form, there will basically be no overlap between our results and those of \citeor{CMS10}, but we will endeavor to draw analogies with their results wherever possible. \end{remark}
+\begin{remark} We should also note here the relation between \eqref{eq.Qlearning} and the moving average estimator of \citeor{CMS10} that omits the factor $\prob\left(\alpha_{k}(n+1) = \alpha\given\filter_{n}\right)$ (or the similar estimator of \citeor{Bravo11} which has a state-dependent step size).
+As a result of this difference, the mean-field dynamics of \citeor{CMS10} are scaled by $x_{k\alpha}$, leading to the adjusted dynamics $\dot y_{k\alpha} = x_{k\alpha} \left(\pay_{k\alpha} - y_{k\alpha}\right)$.
+Given this difference in form, there is essentially no overlap between our results and those of \citeor{CMS10}, but we will endeavor to draw analogies with their results wherever possible. \end{remark}